XoMiya-WPC/BetterReporting/README.md

 * **Management_Role_Ids:** A list of pingable role ids in the format off <@&id> <@&id>.
 The `@` defines it as a mention and `&` specifies it is a role.
 These will be sent for staff getting reported and when a report is not claimed.

-* **Local_Report_Channel_Id:** An integer value representing the Discord Server Channel ID where Local Reports will be sent.
-If you do not change this from the base it will not start and the plugin will alert you in console.

-* **Cheater_Report_Channel_Id:** An integer value representing the Discord Server Channel ID where Cheater Reports will be sent.
-If you do not change this from the base it will not start and the plugin will alert you in console.

-* **Report_Archives_Channel_Id:** An integer value representing the Discord Server Channel ID where all Reports will be sent once completed.
-It is recommended to make this a seperate channel to the regular logging channels.
-If you do not change this from the base it will send a warning to the console.

 * **Webhook:** The webhook URL.
 Make sure to paste the entire thing.
 For help see below.

 * **Custom_Message:** This is a simple Message that can be added alongside the embed.
 String format ofc.

-* **Local_Report_Color + Cheater_Report_Color:** These are decimal values of colours.
+* **Default_Local_Report_Color + Default_Cheater_Report_Color:** These are decimal values of colours.
 To convert your hex to decimal you can use [this website](https://www.mathsisfun.com/hexadecimal-decimal-colors.html "Convert Hexadecimal to decimal").
 Despite being string you must only use decimal!!!
 These will be changed respectively.
+* **Report_Color_Flags:** This is a dictionary following the format of `"Text": Decimalcolor` and allows a phrase in the form of a string (left) to be checked to see if it is present within the report reason.
+If it is the report embed colour will be changed to the decimal color (right).
+See Example of Config below for more help.

 * **Ac_Message:** Defines the message that will be sent ingame to anyone that has remote admin chat.